DeClercqJan/pokemon/README.md

 - onyl one e-mailfield but multiple favourited pokemon to send over, including a link to detail page
 - javascript disabling of certain options when not relevant
 - validation of mailing functionaltiy
-- phan testing: see analysis.txt file
+- started phan testing: see analysis.txt file (still need to check stuff)
 - basic bootstrap styling
 - Heroku deployment